RasoulUnlimited/RasoulUnlimited.github.io/README.md

 ## Contribution guidelines

+Contribution instructions, including commit message conventions, are summarized in [CONTRIBUTING.md](CONTRIBUTING.md).
 To keep the history clear and useful, please write descriptive commit messages that quickly explain the intent of each change.

 - Summarize the change in a short sentence using the imperative mood (e.g., "Add contact form" or "Fix build script").
 - Avoid generic subjects like "Update" or "Fix" without context.